AntoManuele/Comparison-of-Different-Vehicle-Models/README.md

 </p>

 The ipotheses made are the following:
-- the Ackerman angle (dynamic toe) is equivalent to zero;
+- the Ackerman angle (dynamic toe) is equal to zero;
 - the static toe is equal to zero;

 Under these assumptions are defined the axle characteristics, that are two functions (one per axle) that give the total lateral force of the axle as a function of the slip angle only.
+This means that it is the sum of the forces of the left and right wheels, and obviously only one slip angle is considered, which is a sort of average value between the two wheels.
+The steps to find the axle characteristics are explained in the [text-book](http://www.dimnp.unipi.it/guiggiani-m/science.html).

 <figure class="image">
   <img src="Images/single/axle_caracth.png">